kartva/keymashed/README.md

 # Keymashed

   <img align="right" src="https://github.com/user-attachments/assets/27412e69-7cbc-4a01-9383-3a5e2ed242dd" style="width:125px;">
   An interactive installation at <a href="https://burst.purduehackers.com/">Purdue Hackers' BURST</a>.
-Since making the internet faster is a hard research problem, <code>keymashed</code> instead settles for slowing down the internet and then easing up on the impairment based on how fast you mash the keyboard.
+Since making the internet faster is a hard research problem, <code>keymashed</code> instead settles for worsening the internet and then easing up on the impairment based on how fast you mash the keyboard.
 Observe the effects of your encouragement through a bad video protocol made for your enjoyment.
 Mash a variety of keys for best effect.

 ## Gallery